-Preregistration in Practice: Teaching & Learning
+Preregistration in Teaching & Learning

 - A general introductory presentation from the Center for Open Science.